 On top of that, there are applicable tools to help you dropship products from AliExpress.
 An app like Oberlo, for instance, allows you to import products from AliExpress and upload them to your online store.
 You can adjust prices to make a considerable amount of profit.
 This way, you can make your dropshipping business quite fruitful.

-The Oberlo app syncs so well with Shopify, a 3rd party ecommerce channel.
+The Oberlo app syncs so well with Shopify, one of the top ecommerce platforms.
 As such, you can automatically import products pretty much easily without spending a dime.
 That aside, you can simply test a variety of products so as to work with those which have a winning streak.
 On AliExpress, most suppliers are resellers.
 That's to mean, they're in a better position to understand the dropshipping model.

 First off, you should know that there are thousands of resellers on AliExpress.
 That being the case, it's a good alternative if you're looking for high yielding products to sell on your online store.